jsom1/jsom1.github.io/_walkthroughs/Time.md

 </div>

 And we have the user flag!
 We must now find a way to elevate our privileges.
 In my little experience, there is always a link between the machine name and something we have to do.
 Since I started this box, I've been wondering if "Time" was a reference to cronjobs.
 Before we enumerate manually, let's upload a script and see if it finds any vulnerability.
 This time, let's try linpeas.sh.
 LinPEAS stands for Linux Privilege Escalation Awesome Script and it searches for possible paths to escalate privileges on Linux/Unix hosts.\\
-We start by downloading the script on ourr Kali machine (we clone the repo):
+We start by downloading the script on our Kali machine (we clone the repo):
 ````
 git clone https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite.git
 `````